romkatv/gitstatus/README.md

 ## How it works

-When using common tools such as [vcs_info](http://zsh.sourceforge.net/Doc/Release/User-Contributions.html#vcs_005finfo-Quickstart) to embed git status in shell prompt, latency is high for two main reasons:
+When using common tools such as [vcs_info](http://zsh.sourceforge.net/Doc/Release/User-Contributions.html#vcs_005finfo-Quickstart) to embed git status in shell prompt, latency is high for three main reasons:

-  1. About a dozen processes are created to generate a prompt.
+  1. About a dozen processes are created to generate each prompt.
 Creating processes and pipes to communicate with them is expensive.
-  2. There is a lot of redundancy between different `git` commands that get called.
+  2. There is a lot of redundancy between different `git` commands that are invoked.
 For example, every command has to scan parent directories in search of `.git`.
 Many commands have to resolve HEAD.
-Some have to read index.
+Several have to read index.
-  3. There is redundancy between consecutive prompts.
+  3. There is redundancy between consecutive prompts, too.
 Even if you stay within the same repo, each prompt will read git index form disk before it can be rendered.

+Some prompt generators attempt to work around this problem by rendering prompt asynchronously.
+This has undesirable effects.
+When you `cd` to another repo, or make changes to an existing repo such as creating a new untracked file, the prompt will either display incorrect repo state and fix later while you are typing, or not display the prompt at all and add it a second later.

-**gitstatus** solves this problem by assembling all information that the prompt needs in a single process and presenting it in an easy-to-parse format.
-It's using [libgit2](https://libgit2.org/) under the hood for heavy lifting.
-The binary runs as a deamon, with one process per interactive shell.
-Whenever prompt needs to refresh, it sends the current directory to the daemon and receives git info back.
-The daemon keeps indices of all repos in memory for faster access.
+**gitstatus** solves this problem by running a daemon next to each interactive shell.
+Whenever prompt needs to refresh, it sends the current directory to the daemon and receives git info back, all with a single roundtrip.
+The daemon is written in C++ and is using [libgit2](https://libgit2.org/) under the hood for heavy lifting. it keeps indices of all repos in memory for faster access.
+It never serves stale data -- every prompt receives accurate representation of the current state of the repo.
+Since fetching git info this way very fast, there is no need for asynchronous prompts.

 ## Requirements